Updated: May 2026

 Money market accounts blend savings and checking features — earning competitive interest while offering check-writing and debit card access.
 Think of them as high-yield savings accounts with spending capabilities attached.

 Many money market accounts use tiered interest rates: the more you deposit, the higher your APY.
 A $5,000 balance might earn 3.00% while a $25,000 balance earns 4.00%.
-This rewards larger deposits but can complicate apples-to-apples comparisons.
+This rewards larger deposits but complicates apples-to-apples comparisons.
+For a detailed breakdown of when a money market account is the right structural choice and how to size it within your banking system, the when to use a money market account guide covers the mechanics and sizing strategy in full.

 Money Market Accounts — Pros